jonseymour/12coins/README.md

 	2J = d,e
 	1R = i

 Note that weighings such as:

 	(1T, 2J, 1R) (2T, 1L,1U)

 that have less triples on the left hand side than the right hand side are obtained simply by swapping the two sides.
+This yields 2^3 = 8 permutations.

 The valid solutions are triples of weighings with one of these structures: